-- 10 Three Rivers District Council operates a Committee model of governance under the Local Government Act 2000 and Localism Act 2011. - 11 The Constitution sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to the local community.
-Some of these procedures are required by law, whilst others are adopted by the Council.
-The Constitution is reviewed annually and is available on the Council's website and intranet.

-- 12 The Council has an approved Local Code of Governance, which sets out and describes its commitment to good governance and identifies the arrangements that have been and will continue to be made to ensure its ongoing effective implementation and application in all aspects of the Council's work.
-The Local Code of Governance is available on the Council's website and intranet. - 13 The Council acknowledges its responsibility for internal control, and for ensuring that its systems maintain the integrity of accounting records and safeguard its assets.
+- 10. Three Rivers District Council operates a Committee model form of governance under the Localism Act 2011 ("the Act") and has done so since June 2014.
+In 2018 there were some further changes made to reduce the numbers of service Committees from 3 to 2.
+This has ensured that there is a more democratic approach to decision making in the organisation with no elected members having any individual executive power to make decisions and requiring Committees to be politically proportionate. - 11.
+The Council's written Constitution sets out how the Council operates, how decisions are made including which decisions are delegated to the various Committees or to Officers under the scheme of delegation and the terms of reference for the various Committees.
+The procedures that are followed to ensure that these are efficient, transparent and accountable to the local community.
+Some of these procedures are required by law as set out in the Act and regulations made thereunder, whilst others are adopted locally by the Council.
+The Constitution is reviewed at least annually and is available on the Council's website and intranet.
+Changes to the Constitution are reported to Full Council. - 12.
+The Council has an approved Local Code of Governance, a copy of which is included in Part 5 of the written Constitution.
+This sets out and describes its commitment to good governance and identifies the arrangements that have been and will continue to be made to ensure its ongoing effective implementation and application in all aspects of the Council's work.
+The Local Code of Governance is available on the Council's website and intranet. - 13.
+The Council acknowledges its responsibility for internal control, and for ensuring that its systems maintain the integrity of accounting records and safeguard its assets.
 These systems provide reasonable assurance as to the reliability of financial information and to maintain proper control over the income, expenditure, assets and liabilities of the Council.
-However, no system of internal control can provide absolute assurance against material misstatement or loss. - 14 The Management Board is aware of the financial and other procedures and controls outlined in the Constitution, and senior officers are required to sign a declaration of compliance, in the form of a Management Assurance Statement, at the end of each year this evidences, amongst other things, that their staff are aware of and consistently apply the requirements of the Constitution. - 15 Elected Members as decision-makers have to declare conflicts of interest as and when they occur, as well as on an annual basis.
+However, no system of internal control can provide absolute assurance against material misstatement or loss. - 14.
+The Corporate Management Team is aware of the financial and other procedures and controls outlined in the Constitution, and senior officers are required to sign a declaration of compliance, in the form of a Management Assurance Statement, at the end of each year.
+This evidences amongst other things, that their staff are aware of and consistently apply the requirements of the Constitution. - 15.
+Elected Members as decision-makers have to declare pecuniary and non-pecuniary interests as defined under the Act as and when they occur as well as formally recording this information in the Register of Members Interests which is available online.
+Each Councillor is personally responsible for keeping their entry in the Register up to date and are reminded of this obligation on an annual basis.
+Members have access to the Committee team and the Monitoring Officer for advice on declaration of interests at meetings.